 I am happy to be involved in the Advisory Board of the TüSE because teachers are particularly close to our hearts.
 They educate the experts and executives of tomorrow.
 Supporting teachers effectively in this is our joint task.
 As a matter of principle, teachers should be held in as much esteem as possible.
 This includes in-depth teacher education that imparts not only specialist knowledge but also a great deal of pedagogical know-how.
 The future begins at school.
 Of that we are convinced.

-Ida Elena Willumeit M. A., born in Stuttgart in 1967, studied general rhetoric and German language and literature in Tübingen (Magister Artium).
+Ida Elena Willumeit M. A., born in Stuttgart in 1967, studied General Rhetoric and German Studies in Tübingen (Magister Artium).
 She has been with the IHK Reutlingen since 1999, initially working in press and public relations and as personal assistant to the management board.
 Since 2003 she has been working in the field of training and has been team leader for training marketing at the IHK Reutlingen since 2011.
 Training as consultant and trainer (MCSL).
 Ida Elena Willumeit is married and lives in Tübingen.

 I am happy to be involved in the Advisory Board of the TüSE because I consider teacher education to be one of the most important courses for improving the quality of education.
 A particular concern of mine is drawing on empirical evidence when discussing contents and structures, and providing this evidence through my own research.